occamLab/Clew/README.md

 ### Jazzy

 For more information on how to use or troubleshoot jazzy, check out their [project on GitHub](https://github.com/realm/jazzy "Jazzy on GitHub").

+### Multiple Targets

+Right now, you can choose to build to Clew or to Clew Dev.
+This means you can build it on an iPhone without overwriting the App Store version of Clew, if you have it.

+If there are problems, most of the steps taken to make this happen are from [this tutorial](https://www.appcoda.com/using-xcode-targets "Using Xcode Targets") and therefore most of the places to check for errors are as well.